The Dangers of Slip and Fall Accidents

 To receive compensation for a slip and fall that occurred on someone else’s property, you must the four basic elements of a negligence claim.
 Specifically, you must show that:

-- The property owner owed you a duty of care.
 A property owner has a legal duty to make his or her property safe for anyone who enters the property legally or is invited onto the property.
 If you trespass on someone else’s property, where you slip and fall, you will not be able to recover for your injuries from the property owner because the property owner owed you no duty of care as a trespasser.

-- The property owner violated his or her duty of care.
 If a property owner creates or allows and unsafe or hazardous condition to exist on the property (or should have been aware that an unsafe condition existed) and does not take reasonable steps to remove the hazard or warn people of the condition, then the property owner is negligent and violates his or her duty of care.

 An unsafe condition could include a wet or slippery floor, an obstruction in a walkway, or any hazardous condition that poses an unreasonable risk of harm to persons on the property.

-- The property owner’s negligence caused you to slip and fall.
 Even if a property owner was negligent by knowing that an unsafe condition existed on the property (for example, a pool of spilled grease on the steps of a staircase) and not removing the condition or posting a reasonable warning on the property, you may not recover for your injuries resulting from a slip and fall if you did not slip and fall on the staircase as a result of the slippery floor.
 If, instead, you were injured because you were careless and tripped on a stair that was not slippery with grease, then the property owner’s negligence did not cause your injuries—you did.

 Likewise, if the property owner took reasonable measures to warn you of the slippery staircase (perhaps by posting signs and warnings at and around the staircase) that you either did see but ignored, or should have seen but did not, then even if you slipped on the greasy staircase, you might not recover for your injuries.

-- You suffered actually injuries as a result of your slip and fall.
 Even if you did slip and fall as a result of the property owner’s negligence and not your own carelessness, you may not recover and damages if, in fact, you were not injured.
 If you were, in fact, injured, the question then becomes, “What may you recover for your injuries?”

 What Are the Most Common Slip and Fall Injuries?